nycbeardo/nycbeardo/README.md

 NYC based Frontend Engineer and UI Designer who loves creating beautiful and fluid things for the web.

-Also a big foodie, a music nerd, and a art stan who occasionally dabbles in photography.

 Open to remote work and collaborating on projects that promote positive social impact through the intersection of information design, multimedia computing, and technology

 <br/>